jupyter/nbconvert/docs/source/execute_api.rst

 Let's start with a complete quick example, leaving detailed explanations to the following sections.

-**Import**: First we import nbconvert and the :class:`ExecutePreprocessor` class::
+**Import**: First we import nbconvert and the :class:`ExecuteProcessor` class::

     import nbformat
-    from nbconvert.preprocessors import ExecutePreprocessor
+    from nbconvert.processors import ExecuteProcessor

 **Load**: Assuming that ``notebook_filename`` contains the path of a notebook, we can load it with::